-As of September 30, 2011 and December 31, 2010, the Company had a valuation allowance related to the deferred tax asset for the value of the auction rate securities and the deferred tax assets of the foreign subsidiaries (primarily net operating loss carryforwards), that are either loss companies or are in their start-up phases.
-Management will continue to evaluate the Company's deferred tax position of its U.S. and foreign companies throughout 2011 to determine the appropriate level of valuation allowance required against its deferred tax assets.
+As of March 31, 2012 and December 31, 2011, the Company had a valuation allowance related to the deferred tax assets of the foreign subsidiaries (primarily net operating loss carryforwards) that are either loss companies or are in their start-up phases and the U.S. capital loss carryforwards.
+Management will continue to evaluate the Company's deferred tax position of its U.S. and foreign companies throughout 2012 to determine the appropriate level of valuation allowance required against its deferred tax assets.

-As of September 30, 2011 and December 31, 2010, the Company had unrecognized tax benefits of approximately \$2.4 million.
+As of March 31, 2012 and December 31, 2011, the Company had unrecognized tax benefits of approximately \$1.4 million.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in income tax expense.
-As of September 30, 2011 and December 31, 2010, the amount of accrued interest and penalties on unrecognized tax benefits was approximately \$0.7 million and \$0.8 million, respectively.
+As of March 31, 2012 and December 31, 2011, the amount of accrued interest and penalties on unrecognized tax benefits was approximately \$0.7 million and \$0.6 million, respectively.